SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-01-getting-started-with-unity-a-review.markdown

 ![src=]()

 Sadly I did not enjoy reading this title.
-It is a shame really as the author put a lot of effort in to each chapter but it just felt like (most of the time) that it was just thrown at the page without thought of how it was structured or presented to the user.&nbsp; There is a lot of good material in there but unless you are already familiar with Unity3D it will likely go straight over your head (and if you know Unity3D, most of what is in the book you likely already know).
+It is a shame really as the author put a lot of effort in to each chapter but it just felt like (most of the time) that it was just thrown at the page without thought of how it was structured or presented to the user.
+There is a lot of good material in there but unless you are already familiar with Unity3D it will likely go straight over your head (and if you know Unity3D, most of what is in the book you likely already know).

-Had the author stepped back and worked more on the presentation than trying to cram as much technical “do stuff” into the book, then this would have been a completely different review.&nbsp; So from me it is pass.
+Had the author stepped back and worked more on the presentation than trying to cram as much technical “do stuff” into the book, then this would have been a completely different review.
+So from me it is pass.

 If however you find that having information just presented to you works for your learning style, then this book might be right up your street but have a play with Unity3D first before reading this book.